 These are some of the ‘must-have’ fields.
-This template can be expanded (E.g. to include the name of the tester who reported the issue) or contracted (E.g. the module name removed) as needed.
+This template can be expanded (E.g. to include the name of the tester who reported the issue) or contracted (For Example, the module name removed) as needed.

 Sample Defect Report for OrangeHRM Live project:

 From the above process, it can be noted that bugs go through different people and different decisions in the process of being identified to fixed.
-To track and to establish a transparency as to exactly what state a certain bug is at, a “Status” field is used in the bug report.
+To track and to establish transparency as to exactly what state a certain bug is at, a “Status” field is used in the bug report.
 The entire process is referred to as a “Bug life cycle”.
-For more information on all the statuses and their meaning, please refer to this bug life cycle tutorial.
+For more information on all the statuses and their meanings, please refer to this Bug Life Cycle tutorial.

 - Check if a similar issue was raised before creating a new one.
 ‘Duplicate’ issues are also bad news for the QA team.